Australian Ibis

 Key Features

-- Bald, black skin on head and neck
+- Bald black head and neck contrasting with white body

 When You’ll See Them